 Your toenails are always being exposed to the pathogen that causes fungal infections.
-In fact, fungus and bacteria can be found almost anywhere, from public pools and locker rooms to the inside of your own shoes – warm, damp, and dark places are the perfect environment for fungus to thrive.
+In fact, nail fungus and bacteria can be found almost anywhere, from public swimming pools and locker rooms to the inside of your own shoes – warm, damp, and dark places are the perfect environment for fungus to thrive.

 And when it finds a home in which to fester, the fungus begins to damage the keratin in the nail and, in severe cases, cause debilitating pain.